CNES/S1Tiling/docs/scenarios.rst

 Orthorectify pairs of Sentinel-1 images on Sentinel-2 grid with σ\ :sup:`0`\ :sub:`RTC` NORMLIM calibration
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+This scenario is a variation of the :ref:`previous one <scenario.S1Processor>`.
-In this scenario, the calibration applied is the :math:`σ^0_{RTC}` NORMLIM calibration described in [Small2011]_.
+The difference lies in the calibration applied: it is the :math:`σ^0_{RTC}` NORMLIM calibration described in [Small2011]_.

 ..
 [Small2011] D. Small, "Flattening Gamma: Radiometric Terrain Correction for SAR Imagery," in IEEE Transactions on Geoscience and Remote Sensing, vol.
    49, no. 8, pp. 3081-3093, Aug.
 2011, doi: 10.1109/TGRS.2011.2120616.

-In S1Tiling, we have chosen to precompute Local Incidence Angle (LIA) maps on Sentinel-2 grid.
-Given a series of Sentinel-1 images to orthorectify on a Sentinel-2 grid, we select a pair of Sentinel-1 images to compute the LIA in the geometry of these images.
-The LIA map is then projected, through orthorectification, on a Sentinel-2 tile.
+In S1Tiling, we have chosen to precompute Local Incidence Angle (LIA) maps on MGRS Sentinel-2 grid.
+Given a precise orbit file, a relative orbit and a MGRS tile, we directly compute the correction map on the selected Sentinel-2 tile.

-That map will then be used for all series of pairs of Sentinel-1 images that intersect the associated S2 tile.
+That map will then be used for all series of pairs of Sentinel-1 images, of compatible orbit, β° calibrated and projected to the associated S2 tile.

 Regarding options, the only difference with previous scenario are: